Smartphone Sensors

 Objective: Record and analyze the pressure inside an airplane cabin from takeoff to landing.
 This activity uses the smartphone barometer sensor to monitor pressure changes during the ascent, cruise, and descent of a flight.
 The sample demonstration data is for a commercial flight between Atlanta, GA and Tri-Cities, TN.

-The difference in elevation is observable as a slight decrease in pressure between the two airports and can be used to check the beginning and ending pressures.
+The difference in elevation is observable as a change in pressure between the two airports and can be used to check the beginning and ending pressures.
 Atmospheric conditions cause natural variation in the pressure at the same altitude.
 See the relationships between air pressure and elevation with the BMP280 sensor material.

 Data Collection